Azure/aztk/docs/15-plugins.md

 ```

 ### Enable a plugin using the SDK
-If you are uing the `aztk` SDK and wish to enable a supported plugin, you need to import the necessary plugins from the `aztk.spark.models.plugin` module and add them to your ClusterConfiguration object's plugin list:
+If you are using the `aztk` SDK and wish to enable a supported plugin, you need to import the necessary plugins from the `aztk.spark.models.plugin` module and add them to your ClusterConfiguration object's plugin list:
 ```python
 from aztk.spark.models.plugins import RStudioServerPlugin, HDFSPlugin cluster_config = ClusterConfiguration(